Special Note#

 - Reserved enough time (Recommended a full half-day)

-- Have some Linux command line basics
+- Have some basic Linux command line knowledge

 - Prepared another device to consult documentation (Or use GUI LiveCD)